bonobos/styleguide/react.md

 ```

+### Presentational vs Container Components

+Also called Smart vs Dumb Components, is outlined in detail [here](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.kbocrg9qf) by Dan Abramov.
+We've started to do this.
+Try to design your dumb components first in storybook, so you can work with them in isolation.
+This might help you design the props to be more reusable.
+Then when you want to inject state, create a smart container that wraps the dumb component and provides it with callbacks and props it needs to render.

 ### Wrapping a Component

 Sometimes you just want to wrap a component to change the props in a reusable way.
 You might think to create a new component that renders the component you want, but you should probably be using [Stateless Functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions):